John Earl Coleman: Autobiography and other Books

 His story and his method of teaching meditation is described in his autobiography "The Quiet Mind" and also the italian version, La Mente Tranquilla. - The important Italian writer, Tiziano Terzani, in one of his best-sellers, Un indovino mi disse, describes his ten day's meditation retreat with Mr. Coleman, in 1993.
 Also another writer, Tim Parks, describes a course with Coleman as teacher, in his book "Teach Us To Sit Still".
 Moreover, the Italian writer Emilio Lonardo describes his experience as student of john Coleman in his book "Sulla rotta dei ribelli".

-Passing
+Death

 John Coleman was diagnosed with prostate cancer in late 2006.
 He maintained his composure even facing the final stages of cancer.
 Months before his death, when meditation students telephoned him, he would joke with them and then talk about meditation.
-John Coleman, student of Sayagyi U Ba Khin and teacher of Vipassanā meditation, died on the morning of Thursday, November 22, 2012 in Cookham, England.
+He died on the morning of November 22, 2012 in Cookham, England.